jonashaag/speech-enhancement-comparison/README.md

 If you would like to contribute to Deep Xi, please investigate the following and compare it to current models:

 * Currently, the ResLSTM network is not performing as well as expected (when compared to TensorFlow 1.x performance).

-* Try layer norm without shifting and scaling parameters to reduce overfitting on training set, as per this [paper](https://papers.nips.cc/paper/8689-understanding-and-improving-layer-normalization.pdf).

 Citation guide
 -----